zeko868/Croatian-payment-slip-generator-for-WooCommerce/README.md

 This section describes how to install the plugin and get it working.

-1. Upload [code](https://github.com/marlevak/Croatian-payment-slip-generator-for-WooCommerce/releases/latest) of this plugin (or source code of this repo along with all required dependencies fetched by calling `composer install`) to the `/wp-content/plugins/` directory or install it under WordPress admin area
+1. Install this plugin through Plugins menu of WordPress Dashboard Admin Area by using search and downloading it from its WordPress page or upload the [code](https://github.com/marlevak/Croatian-payment-slip-generator-for-WooCommerce/releases/latest) of this plugin (or source code of this repo along with all required dependencies fetched by calling `composer install`) to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress